Ayush-Poddar-2003/TUTORIALS/HTML/01_Basics.md

     _parent - Opens the document in the parent frame _top    - Opens the document in the full body of the window

+---
 The title attribute specifies extra information about an element.
-The information is most often shown as a tooltip text when the mouse moves over the element.
+The information is most often shown as a tooltip text **when the mouse moves over the element.**

     <a href="url" title=""> HYPERLINK </a>

+---
 HTML links can be used to create bookmarks, so that readers can jump to specific parts of a web page.

     <h2 id="C4"> Chapter 4 </h2>